Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Patch-based local refinement

 \section{Patch-based local refinement}

 After defining the concept of an AMR hierarchy in \Cref{sec:amr-hierarchy}, we describe in \Cref{sec:data-transf-betw} data transfers between adjacent levels and extend in \Cref{sec:AMR_composite-operators} the single-level discrete operators in (\ref{eq:discreteOps}) to composite operators that act on multiple adjacent levels. \Cref{subsec:regridding} concerns data migration from one AMR hierarchy to another.
-Finally, an AMR method for INSE without subcycling in time is introduced in \Cref{sec:an-amr-method-nonsubcycling} as a natural consequence of combining the IMEX scheme (\ref{eq:GePUP-IMEX}) with these AMR components.
+Finally, a synchronized AMR method for INSE is introduced in \Cref{sec:an-amr-method-nonsubcycling} as a natural consequence of combining the IMEX scheme (\ref{eq:GePUP-IMEX}) with these AMR components.